 What are statutes, regulations and ordinances?

 - Statutes are laws written and passed by the state legislature, and signed into law by the Governor.
-They apply to the whole state and create a basic structure and rules that everyone must follow.
+They apply to the whole state and create basic rules that apply to everyone in the state.

 - Regulations are rules created by a state agency that interpret the statute and make it more specific.
 Like statutes, regulations also apply to the whole state.
-DCC creates regulations that apply to cannabis businesses.
+The Department of Cannabis Control (DCC) creates regulations that apply to cannabis businesses.

-The main statute for cannabis businesses in the Business and Professions Code.
+The main statute for cannabis businesses is in the Business and Professions Code.
 It is called the Medicinal and Adult Use Cannabis Regulation and Safety Act (MAUCRSA).
-MAUCRSA sets up a basic framework for licensing, oversight and enforcement.
+MAUCRSA sets up a basic framework for licensing, oversight and enforcement related to cannabis businesses.